isomerpages/sp-educonference/pages/Contact Us.md

 **Photo Credits**

-* Splash image on home page - Singapore Tourism Board.
+* Splash image on home page - Copyright 2023, Singapore Tourism Board.
 Used by permission.
 * About ISATE section - Copyright 2023, Vocational Training Council.
 Used by permission.